 On November 3, 2009, Midwest University was granted reaffirmation by TRACS.

-On October 29, 2010, Midwest University's Board of Trustees requested that the Transnational Association of Christian Colleges and Schools (TRACS) Accreditation Commission withdraw its recognition of Midwest University.
-TRACS Accreditation Commission honored this request.
+On October 29, 2010, Midwest University's Board of Trustees requested that the TRACS Accreditation Commission withdraw its recognition of Midwest University.
+TRACS Accreditation Commission honored this request which was followed by the institution being granted applicant status by The Association for Biblical Higher Education (ABHE) on November 8, 2011.